wso2/docs-is/en/docs/guides/login/oidc-parameters-in-auth-request.md

 # Use Advanced Parameters in Authentication Requests

-This page guides you through using some special request parameters used with Open ID Connect authentication requests.
+This page guides you through some special request parameters used with Open ID Connect authentication requests.

  ----